KVM/Qemu VMs with a multi-screen Spice console – VIII – VM and user specific restrictions for remote-viewer connections – iptables and sudo

 Linux bridges – can iptables be used against MiM attacks based on ARP spoofing ? – II

-In the last article
+In the last post

 Linux bridges – can iptables be used against MiM attacks based on ARP spoofing ? – I

-we saw that iptables rules with options like
+of this series we saw that iptables rules with options like

 -m physdev –physdev-in/out device

 Tools like FWbuilder support the creation of such “physdev”-related rules as soon as bridge devices are marked as bridged in the interface definition process for the firewall host.
 However, we have also seen that we need to bind IP addresses to certain bridge ports.
 This in turn requires knowledge about a predictable IP-to-port-configuration.
-Such a requirement may be an obstacle for using iptables in scenarios with many virtual guests on one or several Linux bridges of a virtualization host as it reduces flexibility for automated IP address assignment.

-In this article we discuss a scenario with 2 linked Linux bridges “virbr4” and “virbr6” plus the host attached to “virbr4”.
+In this post we discuss a scenario with 2 linked Linux bridges “virbr4” and “virbr6” plus the host attached to “virbr4”.
 This provides us with a virtual infrastructure for which we need to construct a more complex, but more general set of rules in comparison to what we discussed in the last article.
 We will look at the required rules and their order.
-Testing of the rules will be done in a forthcoming article.
+Testing of the rules will be done in a forthcoming post.

 Two coupled bridges and the host attached via veth devices